 Efficiency ratios for the screening strategies highlighted by the USPSTF in 2016 are in Table 9.
-As a reminder, a strategy is efficient if no other strategy or combination of strategies within the class of screening modality provides more life-years with the same (or fewer) number of colonoscopies.
+As a reminder, a strategy is efficient if no other strategy or combination of strategies within the class of screening modality is estimated to provide more life-years with the same (or fewer) number of colonoscopies.
 Efficiency ratios are calculated within a class of screening modality and can be interpreted as the number of additional colonoscopies required to achieve an additional LYG.

-Of the 26 unique colonoscopy strategies, 11 were efficient or near efficient with SimCRC, 12 with CRC-SPIN, and 17 with MISCAN (Appendix Table 8.1).
-Eleven strategies were efficient or near efficient with all 3 models; 9 of the 11 were strategies with screening beginning at age 45.
-The MISCAN model predicted that several strategies with screening starting at age 50 or age 55 would also be efficient or near-efficient options (Figure 12).
-No single age to end screening or screening interval was predominant among the on the efficient strategies.
-Among strategies that were efficient or near efficient in all 3 models, strategies with screening ending at age 80 or 85 had efficiency ratios of $\geq$ 169 additional colonoscopies per LYG, and strategies with a 5-year interval had efficiency ratios ranging from 84 to >2000 (Appendix Table 8.1).
-Across the 3 models, LYG per 1000 were lowest for COL 55-70, 15 (250 to 285 across models) and highest for COL 45-85, 5 (323 to 381 across models, Figure 12); the number of complications for these strategies ranged from 13 to 14 per 1000 and from 20 to 22 per 1000, respectively (Appendix Table 7.1).
+Of the 26 unique colonoscopy strategies, 11 were efficient with SimCRC, 12 with CRC-SPIN, and 17 with MISCAN (Appendix Table 10.1).
+Eleven strategies were efficient with all 3 models; 9 of the 11 were strategies with screening beginning at age 45.
+The MISCAN model estimated that several strategies with screening starting at age 50 or age 55 would also be efficient options (Figure 12).
+No single age to end screening or screening interval was predominant among efficient strategies.
+Among strategies that were efficient with all 3 models, strategies with screening ending at age 80 or 85 had efficiency ratios of \geq 169 additional colonoscopies per LYG, and strategies with a 5-year interval had efficiency ratios ranging from 84 to >2000 (Appendix Table 10.1).
+Across the 3 models, estimated LYG per 1000 were lowest for COL 55-70, 15 (250 to 285 across models) and highest for COL 45-85, 5 (323 to 381 across models, Figure 12); the estimated number of complications for these strategies ranged from 13 to 14 per 1000 and from 20 to 22 per 1000, respectively (Appendix Table 9.1).